 Processing Community Day

 Processing Community Day Baltimore!
-A day to celebrate art, code, and diversity —
+A day to celebrate art, code, and community —

 Goucher College will be hosting a daylong event featuring talks by artists working with technology, workshops introducing the practice of creative coding, and show & tell time for community members to share their work.
 Best of all, there will be FREE PIZZA (and salad).